att-innovate/charmander/README.md

 All that is required to run a simple lab setup and an experiment is _Vagrant_, _VirtualBox_, _curl_, a fast internet connection, and a bit of spare time.

 All the steps are automated and are part of simple scripts that come with the Charmander project.
+All the additional software needed during the setup gets installed and built inside the VMs, nothing additionally gets installed on the host itself.

 1. [Setup Nodes][5]